|Year 6 – 7 Transition Key Dates (2017/18)|

 - Dodgeball, table tennis, badminton, fitness suite, hockey

-- HW club, sports clubs, drama clubs, cooking clubs, dance club, reading club – see timetable
+- Homework club, sports clubs, drama clubs, cooking clubs, dance club, reading club – see timetable

 - There are lunchtime clubs as well